Insights #2 April 11, 2015

 For the week of April 11, 2015

 The "amazing condescension" of Jesus Christ is not to help us to be willing to "humble ourselves whenever the occasion warrants it" but to lay our glory in the dust - period.
 Our entire lifetime is the "occasion".
-If you have an E.G. White study Bible, read the comments for John 1 under the title "Divine-Human Saviour" and follow the journey of the Son of God from the heavenly courts above, down to this dark earth and His "most shameful and most cruel death upon the cross as a malefactor" (5BC 1127).
+If you have an E.G. White study Bible, read the comments for John 1 under the title "Divine-Human Saviour" and follow the journey of the Son of God from the heavenly courts above, down to this dark earth and His "most shameful and most cruel death upon the cross as a malefactor" (5BC 1127)."Baptism and the Temptations"

 Can we exalt ourselves in the light of this "amazing condescension?"
 Dare we lift up our heads in pride on ANY occasion?
 "Every valley shall be exalted, and every mountain and hill shall be made low."
 "And whosoever shall exalt himself shall be abased; and he that shall humble himself shall be exalted" (Isa 40:4; Matt 23:12).